sudomane/bigdata-project/README.md

 # Big data project

 ## The purpose of this project
-The goal of this project is to display a live graph of all the current passengers of a given metro line in Paris.
+The goal of this project is to display two graphs.
+First a line graph depicting the total amount of vehicular accidents in France from 2010 to 2020, based on vehicle type, and seriousness of the accident (whether it's a light accident, or a fatal one).
-However, if the API we are working with isn't capable of providing us with such information, then we will fallback and resort to simply plotting out the most frequented metro stations per line in Paris.
-This project will be carried out in Python, using pandas.
+The second graph will be a point cloud with the years on the x-axis, and the age of the vehicle on the y axis.
+Each point will represent 1000 accidents, and each point will have a different color based on the type of vehicle.

 ## Resources
-The data used in this project has been gathered from the RATP's [data website](https://data.ratp.fr/explore/dataset/trafic-annuel-entrant-par-station-du-reseau-ferre-2020/information/).
+The data used in this project has been gathered from the [French National database website](https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2020/)
-The RATP also provides us with a [real time API](https://data.ratp.fr/page/temps-reel/).